alexpaul/Swift-Concurrency/network-requests.md

     override func viewDidLoad() {
         // In other to call an `async` function from a non-async context the code will
         // need to be wrapped in a `Task` block
+        // otherwise this is the compiler error you will receive: 'async' call in a function that does not support concurrency
         Task {
             await fetchPodcasts()
         }